 1 – Worldview of a Gay Financial Planner

 Every time I go to a financial industry event I’m reminded how conservative many advisers are.
 They may be nice guys, but wow do we see the world differently.
 I’ve spoken to many women who describe their families advisor as creepy.
-Not exactly how I’d want to be described, or a skill I’d like for in my financial planner.
+Not exactly how I’d want to be described, or a skill I’d like in my financial planner.
+Not Fabulous at All.

 A gay financial planner will more likely share your social and political views.
 Why is this important?
 In a nutshell it gets down to trust and empathy.
 In today’s climate it’s very difficult to trust someone or feel empathy for – or in turn be trusted by or feel empathy from – someone with a vastly different political orientation.
 (This is an unfortunate by-product about how our brains are wired.
 But the moral and ethical implications of neuroscience are a conversation for another day.)
 Hopefully, this means hiring someone you can trust.
 If you find that you can more easily trust someone who is gay or gay-friendly, then so be it.
 (I’m no Pollyanna, mind you.
 I’m well aware that there are plenty of amazing and wonderful straight people just as I know there are nefarious and dastardly gay ones.)